 But to my surprise, upon arrival, I was told that we had in fact been upgraded to the hotel’s Discovery Suite on the 33rd floor, and that it was “quite large”.
 It would later turn out that the Discovery Suite is the Hyatt Regency Vancouver’s unpublished presidential suite, which isn’t even publicly listed on their website.

-It was certainly very generous of the hotel to upgrade us to their top-tier suite, entirely unprompted.
+It was certainly very generous of the hotel to upgrade us to a top-tier suite, entirely unprompted.
 My sense was that no standard or premium suites were available given the high occupancy, but since I was a Hyatt Globalist member and the presidential suite was unoccupied, the hotel simply decided to give it to us for the night.

 The front desk was also more than happy to extend a 3pm late checkout as a Globalist member, which is also quite generous when you consider that we were staying in the presidential suite.
 Yet again, Hyatt Globalist status had come through for me!